 12. Postiz (Open-source, self-hosted)

 Postiz is a powerful, fully open-source solution for those with technical skills who want complete control over their social media scheduling.
-Unlike cloud-based tools, it is self-hosted, meaning you run it on your own server.
-This approach eliminates recurring fees and privacy concerns, making it one of the most cost-effective and secure free social media management tools available.
+It is also self-hosted, meaning you will be running it yourself on your own server, contrary to cloud-based tools.
+This approach eliminates recurring fees and all privacy concerns, making it one of the most cost-effective and secure free social media management tools available.

 Key Features & Limitations